Top 10 Carly Simon Songs

 # 3 – Anticipation

-For those of us growing up in the 1970s, it’s hard to listen to this song and not think of Heinz Ketchup.
-The commercial for the ketchup that utilized the song “Anticipation” was played so much on television during those days that it became very difficult to separate the two.
+For those of us who grew up in the 1970s, it’s hard to listen to this song without thinking of Heinz Ketchup.
+The commercial for the ketchup that used the song “Anticipation” was played so often on television in those days that it became very difficult to separate the two.
 Nonetheless, it was such a great song that we could not ignore it for this top 10 Carly Simon songs list.

 # 2 – That’s The Way I Always Heard It Should Be